 The Portuguese's hospitality and generosity will make you feel at home and there's always room for one more at the table!
 You don't even need to bring anything, but if you'd like to thank them for the invitation a bottle of wine or a snack is a gesture that will surely be appreciated.

-No matter how you choose to celebrate Halloween or All Saints' Day, it’s wonderful to know that Portugal embraces tradition with the same enthusiasm its people welcome new customs!
+No matter how you celebrate Halloween or All Saints' Day, it’s lovely to know that Portugal embraces tradition with the same enthusiasm its people welcome new customs!

 Portugal Realty™ - Property for sale in Portugal